Auschwitz-Birkenau Foundation

-Aim and objectives of the Foundation
+Aim and objectives

-The main objective of the Foundation is to look after the Memorial Site – the grounds and remnants of the former concentration camp KL Auschwitz I and Auschwitz II Birkenau concentration camp - supervised by the Auschwitz-Birkenau State Museum in Oświęcim (...), as well as to support the Museum's mission.
+The main objective of the foundation is to look after the Memorial Site – the grounds and remnants of the former concentration camp KL Auschwitz I and Auschwitz II Birkenau concentration camp - supervised by the Auschwitz-Birkenau State Museum in Oświęcim (...), as well as to support the museum's mission.

 The aim is to be accomplished primarily by collecting funds for conservation and financing the conservation works.
-The funds are collected for the Foundation's Perpetual Fund.
-According to the objectives of the Foundation, the annual interest (approximately 4-5 million) from the Fund of 120 million EUR, would allow for planned and systematic conservation work.
+The funds are collected for the foundation's Perpetual Fund.
+According to the objectives of the foundation, the annual interest (approximately 4-5 million) from the fund of 120 million EUR, would allow for planned and systematic conservation work.

 World reactions

-The foundation was registered in Warsaw, Poland in April 2009, but already 2 months earlier, the Polish Prime Minister Donald Tusk sent letters to dozens of countries requesting assistance in the construction of a proposed endowment fund of 120 million EUR.
+The foundation was registered in Warsaw, Poland in April 2009, but already 2 months earlier, the Polish prime minister Donald Tusk sent letters to dozens of countries requesting assistance in the construction of a proposed endowment fund of 120 million EUR.

 On December 16, 2009, Germany took a joint federal-länder decision to donate to the fund 60 million EUR in five equal installments from 2011 to 2015.
 However, in June 2010, Germany decided to send additional 120,000 EUR to cover the costs of running the foundation's office.
 At a 2019 ceremony marking the 10th anniversary of the Auschwitz-Birkenau Foundation, Chancellor Angela Merkel of Germany announced another 60 million EUR donation to help preserve the site.

 In February 2010, Austria announced a payment of 6,000,000 EUR.
-In July 2010, United States pledged 15,000,000 USD (approximately 12.2 million EUR).
+In July 2010, United States pledged US$15,000,000 (approximately 12.2 million EUR).

-In July 2010, United States of America declared donation of 15 million USD (about 12.2 million EUR).
+In July 2010, United States of America declared donation of US$15 million (about 12.2 million EUR).

 In May 2011 Great Britain declared support of the fund in the amount of 2.15 million GBP (about 2.41 million EUR).

-On October 5, 2011 the President of Poland, Bronisław Komorowski, signed a special act (supported earlier by all parliamentary clubs of the lower and higher chambers of Polish Parliament) according to which Poland supported the fund in the amount of 10 million EUR (which is about 8% of the whole fund).
+On October 5, 2011, the president of Poland, Bronisław Komorowski, signed a special act (supported earlier by all parliamentary clubs of the lower and higher chambers of Polish Parliament) according to which Poland supported the fund in the amount of 10 million EUR (which is about 8% of the whole fund).

-The Prime Minister of Israel, Benyamin Netanyahu, declared support of 3.6 million NIS (about 715,000 EUR).
+The prime minister of Israel, Benyamin Netanyahu, declared support of 3.6 million NIS (about 715,000 EUR).

 In December 2011 the prime minister of France declared 5 million EUR of support for the fund.

 Smaller amounts have been donated by Australia, Argentina, Azerbaijan, Belgium, Canada, Czech Republic, Estonia, Finland, Georgia, Hungary, Ireland, Liechtenstein, Luxembourg, Malta, Monaco, the Netherlands, Norway, New Zealand, Switzerland, Sweden, Turkey and the Vatican. as well as by the cities of Paris (France), Boulogne-Billancourt (France) and Kołobrzeg (Poland).